All Episodes

 In fact, ladies and gentlemen, by the way, this is me defending Romney better than he defends himself, just so you know.

-You could argue that what Romney does is a lot more noble than what Warren Buffett does.
+You can argue that what Romney does is a lot more noble than what Warren Buffett does in this way.

 Warren Buffett buys into fat, healthy companies.

-I remember once us talking back in, was it when uh who was it, the primary owners of ABC?
+I remember once us talking back in the, when, who was it, the primary owners of ABC, Cap Cities.

 Oh, I can't remember the CEO's name, Tom something or other.